Campus Security Authorities

 What is a CSA?

-CSA's are responsible for reporting the number of crimes and incidents as described in the Clery Act that occur in their department to the St. John Fisher College Safety and Security Department.
+CSAs are responsible for reporting the number of crimes and incidents as described in the Clery Act that occur they become aware of to the St. John Fisher College Safety and Security Department.
 These numbers are then included in the federally mandated Clery Report, which is distributed every year in the beginning of October.

 The following answers are based on The Handbook for Campus Crime Reporting, U.S. Department of Education, Office of Postsecondary Education.